 A connection with the VictronConnect app is possible via Bluetooth or USB.
 The VictronConnect app can be used to read out all monitored battery parameters or to change settings.
-To connect via Bluetooth, an optional VE.Direct Bluetooth Smart dongle is needed.
 To connect via USB, an optional VE.Direct to USB interface is needed.